dnorhoj/lectio.py/README.md

 ## License

-This repository uses the `GNU General Public License v3` you can read more about it in [LICENSE](LICENSE).
+This repository uses the `GNU Lesser General Public License v3.0` you can read more about it in [LICENSE](LICENSE).